RedHatNordicsSA/linux4win/content/assign1.md

 :boom: On the main page for your image, there are three tabs, named ```Details```, ```Selected Components``` and ```Images```.
 Please click on the tab which reads ```Images```.

-:boom: :boom: You will be welcomed with a text which says that no images has been created yet. click on the ```Create Image``` button on the middle of the page.
+:boom: :boom: You will be welcomed with a text which says that no images have been created yet.
+Click on the ```Create Image``` button on the middle of the page.

 ![make image](images/interface_newimage.png)